wikibrikofix/tuya_thermostat_zrd/README.md

 zigbee_ota_override_index_location: local_ota_index.json
 ```

-We put the two converters in the directory` external_converters` , which should be created in the root of z2m.
+Put the two converters in the directory ` external_converters` , which should be created in the root of z2m.

-Then we reboot z2m.
-And we see a new device (if the thermostat was already in the network and visible in z2m).
+Then reboot z2m and see a new device (if the thermostat was already in the network and visible in z2m).

 <img src="https://raw.githubusercontent.com/slacky1965/tuya_thermostat_zrd/refs/heads/main/doc/images/z2m_tuya_1.jpg"/>